-The most common medications used for pinworm treatment include:
+The most common medicine used for pinworm treatment includes:

 1. Albendazole